Leong San Tong Khoo Kongsi or simply Khoo Kongsi, is a marvelous Chinese clan house and temple that’s right in George Town!

 Conclusion

-Khoo Kongsi is yet another item you can add to your list of things to do in Penang!
+Khoo Kongsi is yet another place you can add to your list of things to do in Penang!
 The fact that it’s in George Town makes a visit more likely!

-Along with the clan jetties of Penang, Khoo Kongsi provides a closer look into the lifestyle and importance of Chinese migrant clans in Penang.
+Khoo Kongsi provides a closer look into the lifestyle and importance of Chinese migrant clans in Penang.
+If you’re interested in the local clan history, we think you ought to visit the clan jetties of Penang as well!